George T. Joslin was born March 7, 1836, in New York, the son of New Jersey native George L. and Illinois native Margareth.

 George left New York and came to western Michigan sometime before the war broke out.

-He was a 32-year-old farmer possibly living in the vicinity of Hastings, Barry County when he enlisted in the Hastings Rifle Company in April of 1861.
-The company was disbanded shortly after it arrived in Grand Rapids and its members distributed to other companies of the Third Michigan infantry then forming at Cantonment Anderson just south of the city.
+He was a 25-year-old farmer possibly living in the vicinity of Hastings, Barry County when he enlisted in the Hastings Rifle Company in April of 1861.
+The company was disbanded shortly after it arrived in Grand Rapids and its members distributed to other companies of the 3rd Michigan infantry then forming at Cantonment Anderson just south of the city.

-George died on May 25, 1900, of heart disease, probably in Chocolay and he was presumably buried in Park cemetery.
+George died on May 25, 1900, of heart disease, at St. Luke’s hospital in Marquette.
+He was buried in Park Cemetery in Marquette.

 In 1900 Adaline and her four sons were living in Chocolay.
 She applied for and received a widow’s pension (14701?); a minor child’s pension (18062?) was also granted as well.

 I have taken the liberty to extract some of this information at

 Please feel free to comment.
 Please let me know if the credit I gave you is adequate.

 I meant to put that comment at your post about the Judd family!